zheliu137/cusolver_stream/README.md

 # Conclusion

-After analyses with Nsight system, I found that both jacobi and QR method are unable to employ multi-stream.
+After analyses with Nsight system, I found that either jacobi or divide and conquer method is unable to employ multi-stream.
 As there are unavoidable pageable memory copies in these two function, there is no way to realize overlap calculation.

 ![cusolver_timeline_from_nsight](https://github.com/zheliu137/cusolver_stream/blob/main/cusolver_nsight.png)